TPC-AI/genAI-SE/README.md

 ## Practical

 We will spend much time reading and discussing key papers in this area.
-In addition, the course will have a strong practical component, with students working to train models, apply them to science and engineering problems, evaluate their performance, etc.
+In addition, the course will have a strong practical component, with students working to train models, apply them to science and engineering problems, evaluate their performance, etc. Initial ideas of things to cover:
+* Experiment with use of LLMs for simple scientific problems.
+* LLM definition and training: Define and train a small LLM from scratch.
+* Fine-tuning/specialization for various tasks.
+* Extend AutoGPT or similar for a scientific problem.

 ## *Potential* topics with relevant readings